NeuralSurv: Deep Survival Analysis with Bayesian Uncertainty Quantification: Data Augmentation Strategy

 \subsection{Poisson Process Augmentation Scheme}

-Evaluating the likelihood in~\eqref{eq-likelihood} requires computing an integral involving a sample function drawn from the BNN prior.
+Evaluating the likelihood in~\eqref{eq-likelihood} requires computing $N$ integrals involving a sample function drawn from the BNN prior.
 This integral is generally analytically intractable, due to the nonparametric and highly non-linear nature of BNN sample paths.
-To address this, we propose a Poisson process augmentation scheme.
+To address this, we leverage a Poisson process–based data augmentation scheme, drawing inspiration from methodologies proposed in~\cite{donner_opper_gaussian_cox, pg_poisson_hawkes}.
 By substituting the sigmoid identity from~\eqref{eq-sigmoid-identity-main}, the intractable integral for the $i^{\text{th}}$ data point becomes

 where $p_{\text{PG}}(\omega\vert 1,0)$ is the density of a Pólya-Gamma random variable.
 The key insight here is that this double integral can be expressed as an expectation over a marked Poisson process.